WHY use reusable menstrual pads or menstrual cup?

 7. Are you sure using a disposable sanitary napkin every time is truly your decision?
 I don’t know about you- but I was never taught to have an option.
 I had known the disposable way as the only way.

-Just like every other right you have in your life- you have the right to know there are better ways to take care of yourself and your monthly menstrual affair that is not at the expense of a greater balance that could affect health &well being.
+Just like every other right you have in your life- you have the right to know there are better ways to take care of yourself and your monthly menstrual matter that is not at the expense of a greater balance that could affect health &well being.

 Switching to any other methods that will require more of your time may sound inconvenient, but hey- it is your time, your body, your rights, your decision, OUR earth.